 That’s why it’s great to know that with the new Inecto Ultra Gloss colour range (infused with African Baobab, Coconut Oil and Honey) you get colour and care in one box.
 African Baobab Oil is known to smooth hair, while Coconut Oil and Honey are known for their softening and moisturising properties.
 Your hair will have a glossy, beautiful colour without feeling dry and brittle.
 Huge plus.

 Short and sassy, Terry Pheto hits the spot with her trendy hair this season.
 With shorter hair, you’re going to want to watch how often you relax your hair.
 Every 8-12 weeks should be more than enough; this should maintain the health of your hair.
 Ensure that you condition and wash your hair every 4-7 days using a leave-in conditioner.

 Short hair is an adventure, it’s trendy, feisty and focuses on your beautiful features.
 So if you’re the kind of girl, who like Terry Pheto has a spirit of adventure and risk, get that short look going and rock it with confidence.

 Choosing the right one

-Picking the right relaxer, is as important as finding the ONE.
-Your hair is unique to you and as a result, there are many different types of product that will have different effects.
+Picking the right relaxer is as important as finding the ONE.
+Your hair is unique to you and as a result, there are many different types of products that will have different effects.
 The right relaxer is dependent on the texture of your hair, porosity and how sensitive your scalp is.
 If you have sensitive skin, don’t go for the product that’s harsh, rather go for the one that’s a no-lye relaxer.

 Then you have to check the texture of your hair, ranging from coarse to fine and everything in between, each type requires a different level of care.
 Not sure which range your hair falls in?
 Find out here: http://blacknaps.org/know-your-hair-type/.
 If you have fine to medium textured hair, a normal strength relaxer will work best, while if you have coarse hair, you can go for the extra strength one.